Top 12 IC Design Engineer Skills to Put on Your Resume

 2. VHDL

-VHDL (VHSIC Hardware Description Language) is a hardware description language used by IC Design Engineers to model and simulate digital circuits, enabling the design and verification of complex integrated circuits (ICs) before physical fabrication.
+VHDL (VHSIC Hardware Description Language) models and simulates digital circuits, enabling accurate design and verification before silicon.

 Why It's Important